rcsoccersim/manual/source/coach.rst

 are more restrictions.
 See Section 7.6.2 for details.

 This command broadcasts the message MESSAGE to all clients in the case of the trainer and only to teammates in the case of the online coach.
-For the trainer the format of MESSAGE is the same as for a player-client.
+For the trainer, the format of MESSAGE is the same as for a player-client.
 It must be a string whose length is less than *say_coach_msg_size*(see Section B.1) and it must consist of alphanumeric characters and/or the symbols().+*/?<>_

-The format which the players hear these messages can be found in Section 4.3.1.
+The format in which the players hear these messages can be found in Section 4.3.1.

 Possible replies by the soccerserver: